Donald Lippincott: 200 metres

-4×100 m

-Lippincott was not a member of the USA team that was disqualified for exchanging outside the zone in their semi-final.
-The USA team with any combination of their sprinters were the overwhelming favourites for the 4 × 100 m relay title.

 Later life

-After graduation in 1915, Lippincott saw war service in World War I as a lieutenant in the US Navy.
-After the war, he went into banking in Philadelphia, eventually becoming a broker, first with Samuel McCreery and Co. and later with Merrill Lynch.
+After graduation in 1915, Lippincott served as a lieutenant in the US Navy during World War I. After the war, he went into banking in Philadelphia and worked as a broker with Bache & Co. and Merrill Lynch.

-Lippincott supported his alma mater, the University of Pennsylvania, by becoming the president of the Class of 1915, and in doing so helping to establish the "Class of ’15 Award" for the male student who excelled best both athletically and academically.
+Lippincott supported his alma mater, the University of Pennsylvania, as the president of the Class of 1915.
+He helped to establish the "Class of ’15 Award" for the male student who excelled best both athletically and academically.
 He also helped to establish the annual football club dinner.

-Lippincott is interred in a family plot in the Merion section of West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+He died January 9, 1962, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

+Personal life

+He was married and had 4 children.